Colombian and Mexican Cartels Pick Sides in Ecuador's Drug War

 SEE ALSO: Colombia's Cocaine Keeps On Reaching New Heights: UNODC Report

 Meanwhile, the 48th Front has teamed up with other smaller dissident fronts to form the Border Command, arguably the strongest criminal presence along the Colombia-Ecuador border.
-The Border Command is allied with the other major ex-FARC faction, led by Miguel Botache Santillana, alias "Gentil Duarte," and has managed to take control of territories in Cumbitara, Tumaco and Roberto Payán.
+The Border Command is allied with the Second Marquetalia, one of the largest factions seeking to reunite all dissident FARC into a single fighting force.
+But the Second Marquetalia has been significantly weakened due to the loss of key leaders in Colombia and Venezuela.

 According to Colombian media outlet La Silla Vacía, cocaine deals between the 48th Front and its Ecuadorean partners happen at the village of Llorente, near Tumaco.
 This is where a bridge crosses the Mira River to Ecuador, from where the New Generation gangs pick up drug loads and transport them to Pacific ports.